 In saving Dreamland, the local community and Thanet District Council managed something truly remarkable.
 Their hard work and determination has enabled generations to come, the ablility to enjoy this vital aspect of British seaside heritage, that without them would have been lost forever.

-Capitalising on Margate’s swiftly growing reputation as a brand new capital of British cool, Dreamland Margate reopens with a wealth of new and rejuvenated features set to redefine ‘a day out at the seaside’.
+Capitalising on Margate’s swiftly growing reputation as a brand new capital of British cool, Dreamland Margate reopened in June 2015 with a wealth of new and rejuvenated features set to redefine ‘a day out at the seaside’.

-The amusement park is re-landscaped to provide a space that brings together lovingly restored vintage rides set against a backdrop of art installations (including an interactive marble run and a mirrored spinning top), adventurous street food, unique bars and an eclectic programme of live events.
+Following significant additional investment in 2017, the amusement park was re-landscaped to provide a space that brings together lovingly restored vintage rides set against a backdrop of art installations (including an interactive marble run and a mirrored spinning top), adventurous street food, unique bars and an eclectic programme of live events.
 A new garden boardwalk also gives everyone the opportunity to admire the antique menagerie cages from the 1800s, capturing part of the site’s unique history.

 The ride line-up features some old favourites alongside some new additions including: the Brooklands Speedway, the Wedgwood Tea Cups and the Crazy Mouse.
 The Waltzer has been painstakingly restored to its former 1940s glory and our new Teddy and Betty Land, an area designed for your little funsters, features Betty’s Beehive Coaster.

-Our 15,000 capacity event space will be ready to welcome international and homegrown acts to Dreamland, which firmly sees us put Margate back on the music venue map.
-This is alongside the legendary 2000 capacity Hall By The Sea, that once famously played host to The Rolling Stones and The Who.
+New to the 2017 landscape is an outdoor event space which can accommodate 15,000 people and has already welcomed the sold out Demon Dayz Festival headlined by Gorillaz earlier in June 2017 putting Dreamland firmly on the music venue map.
+This is alongside the legendary 1500 capacity Hall By The Sea, that once famously played host to The Rolling Stones and The Who.

-On the seafront, the original 1930s Cinque Ports pub is being brought back to life, offering modern pub fare with a front row view of the beach.
-This summer will also see the addition of Margate’s only rooftop bar offering unparalleled vistas over the iconic ‘JMW Turner’ skyline.
+On the seafront, the original 1930s Cinque Ports pub has being brought back to life, offering modern pub fare with a front row view of the beach.
+Ziggy’s Rooftop Bar also launched in June 2017 bringing Margate’s only rooftop bar offering unparalleled vistas over the iconic ‘JMW Turner’ skyline.